tzubindev/chatgpt_note/README.md

 However, you need to get the full path of the repository which has the application file and add to:

 ![Add Env Path](https://github.com/tzubindev/chatgpt/blob/main/resource/env1.png?raw=true)

 ![Add Env Path](https://github.com/tzubindev/chatgpt/blob/main/resource/env2.png?raw=true)

+Press New and type in the repo path.

 ![Add Env Path](https://github.com/tzubindev/chatgpt/blob/main/resource/env3.png?raw=true)

 Finally refresh the terminal OR open another new command prompt and type: